astropy/astroquery/docs/vo_service_discovery/vo_service_discovery.rst

 Discovering Services
 ====================

-The `astroquery.vo_service_discovery.Registry.query` method provides several ways to search for specific services of interest.
-Each of these options can be combined into a single call to the `query` method.
+The `~astroquery.vo_service_discovery.RegistryClass.query` method provides several ways to search for specific services of interest.
+Each of these options can be combined into a single call to the method.

 The ``service_type`` parameter can be set to the VO service types ``'conesearch'``, ``'simpleimageaccess'``, ``'simplespectralaccess'``, or ``'tableaccess'``.
 These